lucaslorentz/caddy-docker-proxy/README.md

 Check **examples** folder to see how to set them on a docker compose file.

-## Configuring connection to Docker Server
+## Connecting to Docker Server
-The following environment variables are supported to configure connection with Docker host.
+This plugin connects by default to the following docker host:
+* Unix: `unix:///var/run/docker.sock`
+* Windows: `npipe:////./pipe/docker_engine`

+You can modify docker connection using the following environment variables:

 * **DOCKER_HOST**: to set the url to the docker server.
 * **DOCKER_API_VERSION**: to set the version of the API to reach, leave empty for latest.